crtvrffnrt/azwin11azuredeployment/README.md

 # Azure Windows 11 Deployment Script

 ## Overview
 This repository contains the `azwin11azuredeployment.sh` script, which simplifies the deployment of a Windows 11 Azure virtual machine.
 The script ensures that only specific IP addresses can access the VM via RDP and SSH.
-By default, your current public IP is used for access, and additional ranges can be specified as needed.

 ---